From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Affordances of System Theoretic Perspective for algorithmic harm from AI systems

 \subsection{Affordance 3: Identify accountability chain by establishing traceability}

 Traceability in harm reduction is a pressing concern in the AI community.
 Recent studies indicate that responsible AI practitioners are frustrated by the lack of systematic methods that establish a connection between a specific set of harms and the means to mitigate the harm \cite{Madaio2022-vt,Rakova2021-dg,Sloane2022-ag}.
 This problem is exacerbated by the fact that many systems are developed by a multitude of individuals and groups across institutions that hardly interact directly with one another \cite{Widder2022-rf,Nabavi2023-ce}.
 That is, many unsafe system states can accumulate between individual decision-makers, the technical system, and the development process without the situation being detected or managed \cite{Widder2022-rf,Kroll2021-nk}.
 As described earlier, the \ac{STPA} framework allows us to connect harms to inadequate control within a system.
 Furthermore, it allows an analyst to make explicit who has control over what, and make the harms and hazardous states of a system traceable for everyone.
 Specifically, the concept of hierarchical control structure as interpreted in \ac{PHASE} engages the analyst to map who or what has control in relation to other actors or artifacts by mapping their interaction using control action and feedback.
 For instance, by drawing the control structure, we needed to examine whether the clinician had control over the early alert system meaning that they could choose to use the warning upon reception (i.e., feedback) or that they needed to use the warning from the early alert system (i.e., the control action) by thinking through how the early warning system is integrated into clinical practice.
-Understanding the control hierarchy fosters an understanding of how power, control, and responsibility are distributed in a system which ultimately results in a more managed chain of accountability for responsible AI deployment.
+Understanding the control hierarchy fosters an understanding of how power, control, and responsibility are distributed in a system, which ultimately results in a more managed chain of accountability for responsible AI deployment.
+Concretely, this is what lets an analyst localize a harm to its source.
+If the early alert system contributes to a harmful misdiagnosis, tracing the loss scenario back through the control structure distinguishes whether the inadequate control originated in data collection (for example, a context-specific perturbation missing from the training data, surfaced as a missing feedback loop between the data and model teams), in the model (a training deficiency, surfaced as an inadequate control algorithm), or in use (a clinician who does not understand the alert, surfaced as an incorrect process model).
+Because a single loss scenario can implicate more than one control action or feedback link at once, the same structure also makes explicit when a harm is combinatorial---arising from the joint effect of, say, a data gap and a user's misunderstanding---rather than attributable to any one component in isolation.